 Cremorne Street is a north-south street in Cremorne, running between Swan Street in the north and the CityLink freeway in the south.
 It is a key access street between VicRoads’ arterials and quieter streets within Cremorne.

-Cremorne Street hosts a mixture of commercial and residential properties, including apartment and office towers at the southern end of Cremorne Street, and the 9-storey office at 60 Cremorne Street (presently under construction).
+Cremorne Street hosts a mixture of commercial and residential properties, including apartment and office towers at the southern end of Cremorne Street, and the 9-storey office (SEEK) at 60 Cremorne Street.

 Problems on Cremorne Street include: